 Used computers, monitors and keyboards are recycled through a local service that repurposes current equipment for local communities and recycles older equipment.

-Equipment and materials no longer necessary at HCC are offered to other State of Hawaii agencies or community organizations.
+Equipment and materials no longer necessary at the Center are offered to other State of Hawai‘i agencies or community organizations.

 Contractors include recycling and repurposing of materials in their waste management plans for construction projects.